FAQs

 How many local construction jobs will be created?

-It is estimated that more than 375 full-time equivalent (FTE) construction jobs will be created during the construction of Vanderbilt Estates Dix Hills.
+It is estimated that approximately 268.4 full-time equivalent (FTE) construction jobs will be created during the construction of Vanderbilt Estates Dix Hills.

 Who currently owns the property?